PostHog/posthog.com/contents/faq.md

 PostHog is the only open source product analytics tool.
 There are plenty of SaaS options (Mixpanel/Amplitude/Heap), but all of them require you to send your data to third-parties, and they all charge based on volume.
 We have written out a [features comparison](/product-features) if you want to understand what we do better.

-There are multiple open source analytics offerings - Metabase, Matomo, etc. However, PostHog is the only open source software that gives you (i) full event capture (ii) full identifiable user histories (iii) full product analytics UX.
+There are multiple open source analytics offerings - Metabase, Matomo, etc. However, PostHog is the only open source software that gives you:

+1. Full event capturing functionality
+2. Full identifiable user histories
+3. A complete product analytics UX, including additional features such as session recording and heatmaps.

 # Contributing

-### How do I contribute
+### How can I contribute?

 We love contributions big or small.
 [See docs for a guide on how to get started](https://posthog.com/docs/contributing).
-Not sure where to start?[Book a free, no-pressure pairing session](mailto:hey@posthog.com?subject=Pairing%20session&body=I'd%20like%20to%20do%20a%20pairing%20session!) with one of our core contributors.
+Not sure where to start?
+[Book a free, no-pressure pairing session](mailto:tim@posthog.com?subject=Pairing%20session&body=I'd%20like%20to%20do%20a%20pairing%20session!) with one of our core contributors.

 ### What are the Docs like?

 Our Docs are a top priority to us and are updated **daily**.
 [Check them out](/docs) for yourself!

 # General Questions

-### What new features does PostHog have?

-As a way to improve users experience, PostHog has released new features such as [Retention Tables](https://posthog.com/docs/features/retention) and [Toolbar](https://posthog.com/docs/features/toolbar) which enables you to interact seamlessly with PostHog.

 ### Can I suggest new features?